Parent page: Altium 365

 Accessing the data snapshot from your Personal Space (only when you were the one to have uploaded it).

 The integrated Viewer used to present the data contained in a shared data snapshot uses the Web Viewer interface.
 For a shared design snapshot for example, this interface offers a range of capabilities that allow detailed access to the design's data and layout.
 You'll be able to search, select, cross-probe, and inspect components and nets throughout the design and across the various sub-views as applicable.
 And when viewing the board in 2D, you can even take measurements.
-Other features, such as the Comments system, allow you to communicate with others with whom the snapshot has been shared, and the Assembly view which provides a process for working through a BOM-driven board assembly process (see interface example).
+Other interactive features are available, such as the Comments system which allows you to communicate with others with whom the snapshot has been shared, and the Assembly view which provides a process for working through a BOM-driven board assembly process (see interface example).